jss367/jss367.github.io/_drafts/polars.md

     return result_dict
 ```
-If you want ints, you could do this:
+If you want ints, you could do this.
+This is the most faithful version of the pandas command:
 ```python
 def pl_series_to_dict(series: pl.Series) -> dict:
     """